carpentries-incubator/Natural-language-processing/learners/setup.md

 ```

 ## Ollama
 We will use Ollama to run large language models.
-It can be downloaded here:
+The installer (available for Linux/Windows/Mac OS) can be downloaded here:

 https://ollama.com/download

+Run the installer and follow the instructions on screen.

 Next, download the model that we will be using from a terminal (Mac/Linux) or Command Prompt (Windows) by typing the command: